wp-plugins/responsive-menu/readme.txt

 * Added Choice to Close Menu Automatically on Page Clicks
 * Added Top and Bottom Slide Options
 * Added Option to set a Maximum Width for the menu
+* Added Choice of Positioning of Search Box

 = 1.9 (5th Apr 2014) =